bioimageit/bioimageit/README.md

 - Linux: The installation script available [here](https://github.com/bioimageit/bioimageit-install/blob/main/linux/install.sh) allows to install the latest version of `BioImageIT`.
 Detailed instructions are shown in this [video](https://www.youtube.com/watch?v=ohKKkMb54k4)

+The typical install time in a desktop computer is 6 minutes (measured in a Macbook pro 2012, Intel core i7, 8Go RAM).
+The install time may vary depending on the internet connection speed.

 ## Custom install

 All the instructions to install a custom version of the `BioImageIT API` are available with the `bioimageit_core` developers documentation: [https://bioimageit.github.io/bioimageit_core/install.html](https://bioimageit.github.io/bioimageit_core/install.html)